 Vitriolic Best Buds: Goofy and Pete are buds of the one-sided vitriol variety, with Pete being antagonistic and hateful of Goofy, while Goofy is genial and well-meaning.

 Welcome Episode: The two-part pilot "Forever Goof" ("Everything's Coming Up Goofy"/"Good Neighbor Goof") features the Goof family moving in next door to the Pete family.

 Towards the end of "Unreal Estate", Goofy gets catapulted into the mountains, and that's the last we see of him for the rest of the episode.

 In "E=MC Goof" Pete exits the rocket toward the sun to go after his "space souvenirs" and that's also the last we see of him for the rest of the episode.

 Who Is Driving?: In "Hot Air": who is flying?
 Goofy, of course!
 Wait, he's hanging onto the edge of the plane just like Max and Pete are.

-Who Names Their Kid "Dude"?: The clown in "Hot Air" finds Pistol's name ridiculous, and mistakenly calls her "Rifle."
+Who Names Their Kid "Dude"?: In "Hot Air", Giblets the Clown finds Pistol's name ridiculous, and mistakenly calls her "Rifle."
 When corrected, he responds, "I don't care if it's Bazooka!"

 Why Are You Not My Son?: In "O, R-V, I N-V U," Pete compliments Max on his insight saying Max reminds him of himself and openly asking why PJ can't be more like Max.
 He was probably unaware that PJ was listening in on that particular conversation, but later in the episode he blatantly rejects PJ in favor of Max repeatedly.
 Generally speaking, however, Pete's relationship with Max is just as bad as his relationship with PJ.